SomeTroglodyte/Scratchpad/Unciv-notes/Getting-Started.md

 # Run with root rights to self-update - cancel all import settings/download SDK/etc and quit immediately after
 sudo /opt/android-studio/bin/studio.sh
 ```

+### The build tools issue
+Since gradle 7 an on-demand load of SDK Build tools fails (you'll know when you see something mentioning `ZipFile.<init>(java.nio.channels.SeekableByteChannel)`).
+Therefore you need to pre-install the exact expected version yourself.
+As of 2022-05 that is 30.0.3, not dictated by a project config file (but it could be), but by the gradle version.
+It is also mentioned in the logs of builds failing for that reason.
+No version automatically installed and updated would work at this point.

+To download a specific version, in most cases you **will** need to check the "Show Package Details" checkbox well-hidden in the SDK manager.

 ### Java JDK
 The Ubuntu 20.04 default JRE is an OpenJDK 11 variant with a bug rendering it unable to run Unciv (see also [#3770](https://github.com/yairm210/Unciv/issues/3770)).
 Just installing Android Studio will change the system to use a ubuntu-supplied OpenJDK 14 (full JDK) as default java, and this one boasts the same bug.
 But it also brought along a separate OpenJDK 11 version not known to `apt` or `update-alternatives` which works - in my case located at `/opt/android-studio/jre`.